Pilgrimage Overview:

 • VOWS.

-Renew your baptismal vows at the Jordan River and your marriage vows in the Church of the First Miracle in Cana.
+Renew your baptismal vows at the River Jordan and marriage vows in Cana.

 • TOUCH.

-Touch the Stone of Anointing inside the Church of the Holy Sepulchre, a slab of reddish stone reputed to be the place where Jesus was laid when he was being prepared for burial.
+Touch the Stone of Anointing inside the Church of the Holy Sepulcher, a slab of reddish stone reputed to be the place where Jesus was laid when he was being prepared for burial.

 Click the button to receive the price and full itinerary